 Click here to listen to the webinar hosted by Seasons in September 2021.
 Lee speaks about the evolution of social robots from robotic pets to humanoid technology options.
 She also presented some of the research highlights.

 It takes a Village…

 Lee knows that her ambitious vision will take a large team of people to bring to reality.
-She is currently networking and looking for co-founders or strategic partners who share her vision and are willing to collaborate to grow and scale robots-as-a-service for retirement homes and assisted living facilities.
+She is currently networking and looking for co-founders or strategic partners who share her vision.